UnsaltyPotatochip/UnsaltyPotatochip/README.md

 ### Hi there 👋
 My nickname is "UnsaltyPotatochip".🍟🥔
 I'm interested in A.I. science!💻
-I'm still Junior Devleoper, but i 'will' be successfully A.I. developer.😎
+Now I'm still Junior Devleoper, but i 'will' be successfully A.I. developer.😎
+Also i'm interseted in Game Develop, and Backend Develop too.🖥️
 ✨Where there is no vision, there is no hope✨(lyrics by VMC's 'vision')

 ### So, Welcome! 😁